-In Stein there is the house where Ernst Schandl (1920-1997) lived, whose Wachauer Wine-grower’s March can be heard inside an 11,800 Litre barrel that is on display in Museum Krems.
+In Stein at Donaulände 60, there is the house where Ernst Schandl (1920-1997) lived, whose Wachauer Wine-grower’s March can be heard inside an 11,800 Litre barrel that is on display in Museum Krems.

 Alternatively, see www.ernstschandl.at for audio samples of some of his most well-known songs (including the Wachauer Wine-grower’s March), a list of works and a detailed biography.

-Meanwhile modernity is represented by emigré, Ernst Krenek, whose legacy is managed by the Krenek Forum at Minoriten Platz 4 which is a part of the Danube University, where there is also a centre for music research and an archive.
+Meanwhile modernity is represented by emigré, Ernst Krenek, whose legacy is managed by the Krenek Forum at Minoriten Platz 4 which is a part of the Danube University where is also a centre for music research and an archive.

 The Salzstadl, where salt was once stored, is not only a restaurant but also provides a venue where a wide range of public performances are held including receitals and concerts of contemporary music.

 Krems is home to a number of music festivals including the Easter Imago Dei festival and the summer festivals Glatt & Verkehrt and the Donau Festival.
 Open air concerts are held at Göttweig as well as in the church.
 Due to an innovative system of tuning, the organ receitals at Göttweig are to be particularly recommended.
 At nearby Graffenegg, on a New Brutalist stage, a regular programm of concerts is held concerts in the grounds of an oversize historicist folly that dates from the nineteenth century.
 Although the house is not open to the public, tours are available for groups and through a bizzare twist of fate, the shelves of the library are stocked with communist literature.
 At the Danube Universtity there is a Centre for Applied Music Research, a Centre for Contemporary Music and a number of courses involving music and music management are offered.
 See www.donau-uni.ac.at.
 Fundamentally important to the maining of a living tradition, the Musikschule in Krems is where all aspects of music are taught and passed on to younger generations.
 See www.musikschule.krems.at.